 |Primer Binding Site||A short single-stranded DNA sequence used as an initiation point for PCR amplification or sequencing.
 Primers can be exploited for sequence verification of plasmids.|

 The above plasmid map and table outline the common engineerable features of plasmids.
 For more detail on the history, importance, and types of plasmids, check out Addgene’s Molecular Biology Plasmid Reference.
-In future posts, we'll cover each of these plasmid features in more detail, so check back for updates.

 How is a plasmid constructed in the lab?